Jun Fukushima

 Jun Fukushima (福島 潤, Fukushima Jun) is a Japanese voice actor and narrator who is affiliated with Arts Vision.
-He is most well known for his role as Kazuma Sato in the anime/light novel series Konosuba.
+He is most well known for his role as Kazuma Sato in the anime/light novel series Konosuba, as well as for his role as Shoukichi Naruko in Yowamushi Pedal.
 He has been acting since the 1990s.

 Personal life

 He is the eldest of three brothers.

 He also works as a lecturer at Nihon Narēshon Engi Kenkyūjo.